 Additionally, in 2022, EMS recruitment and hiring was consolidated into a single, provincial program that is ensuring greater consistency in hiring practices across all zones.
 Previously each zone was responsible for hiring and recruitment.
 This change has allowed for more streamlined hiring processes, elimination of duplication and a decrease in onboarding time.

 Beginning in 2022, EMS no longer automatically dispatches an ambulance to collisions.
 This practice avoids unnecessary use of ambulances and becomes most apparent and effective during severe weather events where fender-benders are common.
-From January 2022 to November 2022, 83 unnecessary automatic ambulance responses have been prevented.
+From January 2022 to November 2022, 83 unnecessary automatic ambulance responses were prevented, and the practice is now part of normal operations.

 The Metro Response Plan (MRP) began in March 2022 and is an ongoing strategy that helps keep suburban ambulances in the communities where they are based.
 It allows dispatchers to return ambulance crews to their home communities, instead of being tasked with other emergency responses outside these areas.

 For example, before this change, ambulances from communities including Airdrie and Cochrane may have been brought into the City of Calgary about 400 times per week.
-After implementing this plan, as of October 2022 (the most recently available data), that number has dropped to about 130.
-In Edmonton prior to the response plan changes, there were about 400 suburban responses into Edmonton, and following implementation there were about 290.
+After implementing this plan, as of April 16, 2023 (the most recently available data), that number has dropped to about 14.
+In Edmonton prior to the response plan changes, there were about 400 suburban responses into Edmonton per week, and this has dropped to 58.

 The EMS Pre-empt and Divert initiative allows dispatchers to override computer-automated assignments for ambulances and is used to switch (or pre-empt) an ambulance from a lower priority assignment and divert it to a higher priority call when needed.
 This is continuing to assist in reducing response times to patients with life threatening conditions.